Savannah, Chatham and State of Georgia Taxes & Incentives

 County Inventory Tax Exemption

 A Freeport Exemption (Inventory Tax Exemption) can be offered at the county and city level by choice of the local governments.
-Chatham County and the City of Savannah currently exempt at 100 percent.
+Chatham County and City of Savannah currently exempt at 100 percent.

 Companies must apply for this exemption by April 1 of each year.
 For more information, contact the Chatham County Board of Assessor’s Office and find the exemption form here.